jkapila/vcvn/README.md

 8) AUC
 9) GINI Index
 10) Kendall's Tau
-11) Extesion to caret's ConfusionMatrix
+11) Extension to caret's ConfusionMatrix

-*Will include methods for finding best and/or biased limit for probablity cut-off of calssification problem
+**Will also try to include methods for finding best and/or biased limit for probablity cut-off of calssification problem